firecracker-microvm/firecracker/README.md

   - Enable/Disable hyperthreading (by default hyperthreading is disabled).
     The host needs to be modified before starting Firecracker as this flag only changes the topology inside the microvm.
 - Add one or more network interfaces to the microVM.
+Firecracker is mapping an existing host file as a VirtIO block device into the microVM.
 - Add one or more read/write disks (file-backed block devices) to the microVM.
 - Configure the logging system (i.e. path on host for log file, log level, etc).
+- Configure rate limiters for VirtiIO devices which can limit the bandwidth, ops/s or both.
-- Start the microVM using a given kernel image and root file system.
+- Start the microVM using a given kernel image, root file system and boot arguments.
 - Stop the microVM.

-## Capabilities

-- One-process virtual machine manager (one Firecracker per microVM).
-- RESTful API running on a unix socket.
-The API supported by the current version can be found at `api_server/swagger/firecracker-beta.yaml`.
+**Additional capabilities**:
 - Emulated keyboard (i8042) and serial console (UART).
 The microVM serial console input and output are connected to those of the Firecracker process (this allows direct console access to the guest OS).
-- The capability of mapping an existing host tun-tap device as a virtIO/net device into the microVM.
-- The capability of mapping an existing host file as a virtIO/block device into the microVM.
-- Logging capabilities.
 - Default demand fault paging & CPU oversubscription.

 ## Performance